gen-x-millenials/ecommerce-client/README.md

  - as a user, I want to be able to retrieve my order history.
  - as a user, I want to be able to make SECURE purchases through a trusted credit card payment processing third party
  - as a user, I want simplicity in design so that I can quickly and easily make purchases on this site and get onto to drinking my alcohol.
- - as a user, I want password security to log into my site so that I can securely store my credit card in my profile for purchases.
+ - as a user, I want password security to log into my site so that I can securely store my credit card info in my profile for further purchases.

 Link to our ERD: